SajjadAliZaidi/single-stop-frontend-code-challenge/README.md

   }
 }
 ```
-**Please note** that the mock API is not pre-populated with comments.
-You want get anything back from the GET request until you have made one or more submissions

 The following sample payload illustrates the correct shape of a **POST** request to the comment API:
 ```